← Back to blog

 Compare

-JSON Diff vs Text Diff: When Structured Comparison Wins
+JSON Diff vs Text Diff: Which Should You Use?

-Understand the difference between JSON diff and text diff, and learn when field-level structured comparison is better for APIs, configs, and nested data.
+Compare JSON diff vs text diff and learn when to use structured diff, semantic JSON diff, or line-by-line diff for APIs, configs, and nested data.

 Text diff is excellent for source code, prose, and files where exact lines matter.
 JSON diff is better when the file is data and the important question is which field changed.